figaw/praqma.com/_posts/2016-02-22-a-pragmatic-workflow.md

 `git issue-wip <issue-number>` will set the label used to mark an issue as _work in progress_.
 In waffle.io it will be moved to the corresponding column.

-`git issue-branch <issue-number` will take the title of the issue and based on this, it will construct a string that will essentially make up a good branch name for working on this issue.
+`git issue-branch <issue-number>` will take the title of the issue and based on this, it will construct a string that will essentially make up a good branch name for working on this issue.

 `git default-branch` is used to determine if our integration branch is `master` or `gh-pages`, simply assuming that if `master` exists, then that takes precedence.

 `git work-on <issue-number>` will fetch from origin and branch off from the `<origin/default-branch>`.
-This has the intended side effect, that you create a branch off a remote branch, rather than a local.
+This has the intended side effect, that you track the remote branch default branch - so at any point in your work process a simple `git pull --rebase` will keep you in sync.

 `git addremove` takes every change in the workspace and adds or removes it to the index.
 If you're familiar with Mercurial Hg, you know the usefulness of this already.